Faculty Guide

 Submit an alternative testing agreement form in AIM to request proctoring assistance for term-time exams through the FAS Testing Center pilot.
 Instructions are located on page 9.
 Alternatively, teaching staff will proctor exams with all specified accommodations.

-We will proctor any term-time exams in the FAS Testing Center for faculty that complete the Alternative Testing Agreement.
-We will work with the FAS Registrar’s Office to coordinate accommodated final exams.
+Testing Center staff will proctor any term-time exams for faculty that complete the Alternative Testing Agreement.

 What faculty need to know: